 Macadamia Nuts are also notoriously expensive.
 I used dry roasted macadamia nuts with sea salt from Costco.
 If you are considering also snacking on any leftover nuts (they are a great snack) you could consider buying the large bag from Costco.
 However, they’re also sold at many other stores in smaller portions.

 I chop the nuts so that they are roughly cut in half.
-This is totally based on preference, but I like to have the larger chunks of nuts in the cookies.
+This is totally based on preference, but I like to have larger chunks of nuts in the cookies.

 Side Note: When we were living in San Diego for a few months, we went to the local farmers market a few times.
 Once, one of the vendors offered to let me try a macadamia nut.
 It was still in the shell and he showed me how to crack it and pull out the nut inside.
 Such a cool experience!